100,000 extra Club World Avios flights have been released for booking

 You can book on the British Airways website here.
 You have a week to book.

 PS.
-If you missed it, take a look at our recent article on the top 10 reasons to get the British Airways Premium Plus American Express card.
+If you missed it, take a look at our recent article on the top 10 benefits of the British Airways Premium Plus American Express card.

 As a reminder, there are various ways of earning Avios points from UK credit cards.
 Many cards also have generous sign-up bonuses!